hearsay316/citeproc-js-docs/running.rst

    citeproc.opt.development_extensions.throw_on_empty = true;

-The toggle can be turned on and off to select the behavior appropriate the context in the calling application.
+The toggle can be switched on and off to select the behavior appropriate to context in the calling application.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 Selective output with ``makeBibliography()``